pivotal/blog/content/post/docker-gpdb.md

 docker images
 docker run -it IMAGE_ID
 ```
-Success!
-We now have a Docker image that we used to run a Docker container.
-You can find the IMAGE_ID by typing "docker images".
-After entering the run command, we will be inside of our container.
+We now have a Docker image, which will be used to run the Docker container.
+After entering the run command, we will be inside our container.

 ### Step 4: Starting GPDB
-Finally, we are inside of our Docker container and can create our database.
+Finally, we get to the database.
 We do not need to compile GPDB because it was already done for us when we created the Docker image, so all we have to do is make our database.
 There are a few ways to do this, but we will stay basic and create a GPDB demo cluster.
 ```
 # Prerequisites
 ./docker/start_ssh.bash